-Maybe the inside of your closet brings to mind a clothing boutique.
-Maybe you have an eye for great pieces and upcoming trends.
-Maybe you just want to make some extra money by selling clothes online.
-Whatever the case, you need a website for your clothing business and we’re here to help.
-Keep reading and this guide will give you
+Does the inside of your closet look like a clothing boutique?
+Do you have an eye for great pieces and upcoming trends?
+Do you just want to make some extra money by selling clothes online?
+Whatever the case, if you need a website for your clothing business, we’re here to help.
+This guide will give you

 1. Choose an Ecommerce Platform

-Changing your platform or website builder can be as easy as changing your clothes, so it’s always a good idea to sample different options until you find the best fit for you and your clothing business.
-You’ll want to choose a platform that can help you create a website that looks beautiful, is easy for customers to use, can handle the right amount of inventory, has great connectivity with social media and other marketplaces, and that doesn’t break the bank.
+Changing your platform or website builder can be as easy as changing your clothes.
+It’s always a good idea to sample different options until you find the best fit for you and your clothing business.
+You’ll want to choose a platform that can help you create a website that looks beautiful, is easy to use, can handle the right amount of inventory, has great connectivity with social media and other marketplaces, and doesn’t break the bank.

-Many sites like Wix, and Squarespace offer free trial periods that allow you to build your website and test out various features.
-Just be sure to cancel your account before the trial expires if you’re not planning to keep the site and don’t want to be charged!
+Many platforms like Wix and Squarespace offer free trial periods that allow you to build your website and test out features.
+Just be sure to cancel your account before the trial expires if you’re not planning to keep the site and don’t want to be charged.

 If you don’t want to deal with the hassle of a